CaspervanAarle/PHT_Server/README.md

 ```

 ### Local Experiment
 The  ```experiment.py``` generates a config file containing locations of an amount of local PDS's.
+Instead of manually typing all PDS locations in a config file, this automates the process.
 Afterward, it initializes the server with this config file and a learnconfig file containing hyperparameters for the learning session.
 Examples can be found in the settings directory.
+Some extra parameters must be defined in the ```experiment.py``` file, such as the ```locker amount```, ```learnconfig_name```, local ip, and port range to connect to.
+The selected ports must run PDS's (PHT_Node), so for experiments you should keep the port range identical in the PHT_Node ```experiment.py``` file.

+For initialization, a definition of the amount of lockers and the